Vlačice: Etymology

-The initial name of the village was most likely Vladčice.
+The initial name of Vlačice was most likely Vladčice.
 The name was derived from the personal name Vladko (a shortened form of Vladislav), meaning "the village of Vladko's people".

 Geography

 Vrdy is located about 12 km east of Kutná Hora and 25 km southwest of Pardubice.
-It lies in a flat agricultural landscape of the Central Elbe Table.
+It lies in a flat agricultural landscape in the Central Elbe Table.
 The Doubrava River flows along the eastern municipal border.

 History

 The first written mention of Vlačice is from 1189, when it was owned by nobleman Hroznata of Peruc.
 Výčapy was first mentioned in 1277.
 From 1279 at the latest until the Hussite Wars, Vlačice belonged to the monastery in Vilémov, then the village was acquired by Emperor Sigismund.
 He donated the village to the Trčka of Lípa family, which owned Vlačice for more than 100 years.
-Among the next owners were various less important noblemen.
-From 1612 until the establishment of a sovereign municipality in 1848, Vlačice was a part of the Žehušice estate.
+Among the next owners were various lesser noblemen.
+From 1612 until the establishment of an independent municipality in 1848, Vlačice was part of the Žehušice estate.